Meta Learning of Interface Conditions for Multi-Domain Physics-Informed Neural Networks: Introduction

 \section{Introduction}

-Physics-informed neural networks (PINNs)~\citep{raissi2019physics} are emerging as a popular mesh-free approach for solving partial differential equations (PDEs).
-They have shown success in many scientific and engineering problems, such as in bio-engineering~\citep{sahli2020physics,kissas2020machine}, fluids mechanics~\citep{raissi2019deep,sun2020surrogate,raissi2020hidden}, and material design~\citep{fang2019deep,liu2019multi}.\cmt{PINNs use (deep) neural networks to approximate the PDE solution.
-The training loss comprises two terms: one is to fit the boundary and/or initial condition, and the other is a residual term that applies the PDE operator over the neural network and evaluates at a set of collocation points in the domain to fit the equation.} The recent multi-domain extensions, \eg~\citep{jagtap2020conservative,jagtap2021extended}, further extend PINNs with a divide-and-conquer strategy, and have attracted considerable attention.
-Specifically, they decompose the domain of interest into several subdomains, place a separate PINN to solve the PDE at each subdomain, and then align the solutions at the interface of the subdomains.
+Physics-informed neural networks (PINNs)~\citep{raissi2019physics} have become a popular mesh-free approach for solving partial differential equations (PDEs).
+They have shown successful in many scientific and engineering problems, \eg~\citep{sahli2020physics,kissas2020machine,sun2020surrogate}.
+The recent multi-domain versions, \eg~\citep{jagtap2020conservative,jagtap2021extended}, extend PINNs with a divide-and-conquer strategy, and have attracted considerable attention.
+Specifically, they decompose the domain of interest into several subdomains, place a separate PINN to solve the PDE at each subdomain, and stitch the subdomains at the interface.
 In this way, the multi-domain \pinns can alleviate problem complexity, adopt simpler architectures, reduce the training cost, and enable parallel computation~\citep{shukla2021parallel}.

-However, the performance of multi-domain \pinns is sensitive to the choice of interface conditions (or regularizers) that align the PINN solutions at different subdomains.
-Quite a few interface conditions have been proposed, such as those that encourage solution and residual continuity~\citep{jagtap2021extended}, flux conservation~\citep{jagtap2020conservative}, gradient continuity~\citep{de2022error} and residual gradient continuity~\citep{yu2022gradient}.
-On one hand, naively combining all possible interface conditions does not necessarily give the optimal performance; instead, it can complicate the loss landscape~\citep{krishnapriyan2021characterizing}, making the optimization more costly and challenging.
-On the other hand, the best interface conditions can vary across problems, which are up to the problem properties.
-Currently, there are no suggestions about how to select interface conditions according to specific problems, bringing inconvenience and difficulties to the multi-domain practice.
+However, the performance of multi-domain \pinns is sensitive to the choice of interface conditions (or regularizers) that unify the PINN solutions across different subdomains.
+Quite a few conditions have been proposed, such as those that encourage solution and residual continuity~\citep{jagtap2021extended}, flux conservation~\citep{jagtap2020conservative}, gradient continuity~\citep{de2022error} and residual gradient continuity~\citep{yu2022gradient}.
+On one hand, naively combining all possible interface conditions does not necessarily give the optimal performance; instead, it can complicate the loss landscape, making optimization more costly and challenging.
+On the other hand, the best conditions can vary across problems, which are up to the problem properties.
+Currently, there is no suggestion about how to select interface conditions according to specific problems, bringing inconvenience and difficulties to the multi-domain practice.